Stjepan Poljak

-Stjepan Poljak (born 17 November 1983 in Zabok, Croatia, SFR Yugoslavia) is a Croatian football midfielder, who plays for NK Zagorec Krapina.
+Stjepan Poljak (born 17 November 1983) is a Croatian professional footballer who plays as a midfielder for NK Zagorec Krapina.

 Career

+Poljak was born in Zabok, Croatia, SFR Yugoslavia.

-Poljak signed a three-year contract with Turkish Super League club Eskişehirspor in July 2008.
+He signed a three-year contract with Süper Lig club Eskişehirspor in July 2008.

 In July 2012 Poljak signed a two-year contract with Azerbaijan Premier League side Simurq.
 Poljak made his debut on 4 August 2012 in a 1–1 draw at home to Gabala, playing the full 90 minutes.
 His first goal for Simurq came in a 2–0 away victory over Khazar Lankaran on 20 September 2012, finishing the season with 4 goals in 29 league games.
 Poljak signed a new one-year contract, with the option of a second year, with Simurq during the summer of 2014.